-15. NOTES TO STATEMENT OF CASH FLOWS
+14. NOTES TO STATEMENT OF CASH FLOWS

-The table in the next page details changes in the Company's liabilities arising from financing activities, including both cash and non-cash changes.
+The table below details changes in the Company's liabilities arising from financing activities, including both cash and non-cash changes.
 Liabilities arising from financing activities are those for which cash flows were, or future cash flows will be, classified in the Company's statement of cash flows as cash flows from financing activities.